 Although no one likes to think of their life coming to an end, it’s important to have a plan set in place for when that day arrives.
 It will ensure that you can live your life knowing that you have taken care of everything and that when that day arrives you know it will be dealt with how you wish.

-Having a plan also alleviates the pressure off your family members and loved ones so you know they will be taken care of even after you have passed.
+Having a plan alleviates the pressure off your family members and ensures that your loved ones will be taken care of even after you have passed.
 This is especially true if you’re primarily responsible for providing for their needs.

-Estate planning is an extensive process that arranges the management of your estate both during your life if you are deemed incompetent and after your death.
-This process includes your last will and testament which you can have broken down so it is extremely clear what your wishes are.
+Estate planning is an extensive process that arranges the management of your estate both during your life (if you are deemed incompetent) and after your death.
+This process includes your last will and testament.

-When it comes to your last will and testament, I’d suggest reviewing it every couple of years to ensure that you still want the same plan in place and that you are still happy for your assets to go to the people you have chosen.
+When it comes to your last will and testament, It is suggested to review it every couple of years to ensure that you still want the same plan in place and that you are still happy for your assets to go to the people you have chosen.
 If you need help, you may contact a lawyer with extensive experience in probate and estate law to help you draft your last will and testament and review it periodically to check if it needs to be updated.

 On the other hand, creating a last will and testament can be challenging, especially if it has to undergo probate.
 For example, in Australia or wherever you may be located, probate is necessary to prove the legal authority of the executor named in the will to administer the deceased person’s estate.